You’re working hard to set up your first online business and take a moment to review all that’s on your checklist.

 #6.
 Advertise to bring in revenue

-For those of you with an ad budget, advertising is an effective way to bring in sales for your online business.
+For those of you with an ad budget, advertising is an effective way to bring in sales for your online business, or potentially even validate your online business ideas before you sink time and money into them.

 - Social media ads - Virtually every social platform allows for paid advertising, sponsored ads, or boosted posts.
 With so many users on social platforms, you’re bound to find your target audience on social media.